chiwanpark/homepage/pages/index.md

 I prefer to use Python or Java for my projects.
 Sometimes I use C/C++, Objective-C, Javascript, and PHP if need be.

 I'm supported by Open Frontier Program which is program for open-source contributors by [NIPA](http://nipa.kr).
-For participating this program, I currently located in [Nuritkum Square](http://www.nipa.kr/nuri/itComplex.it), Seoul, Korea.
+For participating this program, I'm currently located in [Nuritkum Square](http://www.nipa.kr/nuri/itComplex.it), Seoul, Korea.
 I'm contributing [Flamingo Project](http://wiki.opencloudengine.org/display/IN/Flamingo) (Korean) and trying to contribute other projects.
 You can see my open-source activities in [Github](https://github.com/chiwanpark) or [Apache Review Board](https://reviews.apache.org/users/chiwanpark/).
 There are some articles written by me in [this